pysal/pysal/README.md

 License information
 ===================

-See the file \"LICENSE.txt\" for information on the history of this software, terms & conditions for usage, and a DISCLAIMER OF ALL WARRANTIES.
+See the [LICENSE](https://github.com/pysal/pysal/blob/master/LICENSE.txt) for information on the history of this software, terms & conditions for usage, and a DISCLAIMER OF ALL WARRANTIES.